 After the War, Tom remained with the RAF until 1964, eventually retiring highly decorated, achieving the rank of Wing Commander with awards including the Distinguished Flying Cross with Bar, Air Force Cross, Air Efficiency Award, Bronze Star and most recently in 2016 the Legion D’Honneur.
 Tom lectured at the prestigious School of Air Support, before spending time as a Service Test Pilot, where he flew over 100 different types of aircraft and participated in the development of pressurised flight suits.

-Devastatingly Tom passed away just 3 days short of his 98th birthday on the 11th July 2018 – a huge personal loss, and to this world.
+Tom passed away just 3 days short of his 98th birthday on the 11th July 2018 – a devistating personal loss as he had become a close family friend.

 Tom is credited with 14 victories during the war, the majority of which were during the Battle of Britain and obtained him ‘Ace’ status (5 or more victories) and making him one of the most successful RAF pilots.

-Today less than 10 of Churchill’s immortal ‘Few’ who flew and fought in the Battle of Britain remain with us, of which only a handful are able to attend commemorative events in person.
-Tom was a phenomenal man and there was no a greater ambassador to represent the ‘Few’.
+Tom was a phenomenal man and for me was the perfect ambassador to represent the ‘Few’.
 He epitomized the incredible generation that we owe so much for today with his infectious charm, his humbleness, selfless nature, and being the utmost gentleman.
 It has been my proudest and greatest honour to have been able to get to know Tom and spend such treasured time in his irreplaceable company over the past few years, and to have called him my friend.

 The ‘Few’ and in particular Tom are a huge personal inspiration and whom we should all be both enormously proud and grateful, and they deserve to be eternally remembered.